SAVE OUR SOILS

 Diverse crop rotations promote soil health.
 They help to suppress pathogens while nutrients are returned to the soil.

 The advantages are obvious: the mulch layer protects the soil from erosion and from drying out.
 And for the farmers, no-till is highly efficient.
 Dümichen does the math: Since he has switched his farm to no-till, his operating expenses have been drastically reduced.
 He only uses insecticides and fungicides in emergencies, he says, in most years he now manages without any pesticides at all.
 This is because in his undisturbed soil, beneficial organisms are better etablished and therefore able to keep pests under control.
-Dümichen says has is already down to half the amount of fertilizer that he used to apply.
+Dümichen says he is already down to half the amount of fertilizer that he used to apply.
 To nourish the soil life, he spreads large quantities of compost on his fields.
 His goal is to get away from artificial fertilizers altogether.

 However, Dümichen remains reliant on one product in particular: the controversial total herbicide glyphosate, which critics link to cancer and the decline in biodiversity in the agricultural landscape.